Black-Horned Capuchin, Sapajus nigritus

 Appearance

 It’s often quite obvious at first glance how the black-horned capuchin got its name.
 Two black tufts of hairs jutting out from their temples give these monkeys their devilish silhouette.
 Otherwise, they have a very similar build to other tufted capuchins: a medium-sized body, long arms and legs, and a prehensile tail that comes in very handy for navigating their forest habitat.
+A prehensile tail can grasp objects.
 Their bodies are typically a reddish or gray brown, which darkens into dark brown and black on their arms, legs, and tails.
 Their eyes are large and expressive, and their face is encircled with a ring of white hair and, further back, black hair.
 Their “horns” sprout from this area, although on some individuals—perhaps those having a bad hair day—these tufts resemble two amorphous poofs rather than horns.
 Aside from size, adult females, adult males, and juveniles all look alike.
 Their coat colors do not vary with age or sex.

 Diet